MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-form-editor.md

 ##### Create custom matching strategy

-It is possible to create own strategy how to handle duplicate records by creating a new Matching strategy.
-Click the bottom left menu to access Settings.
+It's possible to create own strategy how to handle duplicate records by creating a new Matching strategy.
+Select the bottom left menu to access Settings.
 Open Form matching strategy in Customer engagement section.
 Click plus icon to create a new matching strategy.
 Name the matching strategy and select Target entity.
-Save the matching strategy (do not click Save & close, as you need to stay on this record).
+Save the matching strategy (don't click Save & close, as you need to stay on this record).
 Now add Matching strategy attributes (fields) that will be used to check if the record exists.
 Save your new matching strategy.
 Now you can see it in the list Duplicate records in Form settings.

 ### Field types

 The field type and format are defined by the attribute meta data and it isn't possible to change them.
-You can change the Rendering control for field types where the format is not defined.
+You can change the Rendering control for field types where the format isn't defined.

 | **Type**  | **Format** | **Rendering control** | **Description**|
 |-----------|------------|-----------------------|----------------|